 I am Assistant Professor of Philosophy at Graceland University.
-My main research interests include Metaphysics and Philosophy of Religion, and I am also interested in Environmental Ethics.
+My main research areas are Metaphysics and Philosophy of Religion, and I am also interested in Environmental Ethics.
 My primary area of inquiry is personal ontology, specifically how puzzles in ordinary object metaphysics threaten materialist personal ontologies.

-The courses I teach cover a variety of issues in metaphysics, epistemology, philosophy of religion, and ethics.
-I'm currently teaching Finding Peace in Identity, Environmental Ethics, and an interdisciplinary course, First Year Seminar: Critical Thinking.
-In Spring, I will teach World Philosophy and Social Dimensions of Equality.
+The courses I teach cover a variety of topics in philosophy, including ethics, applied ethics, metaphysics, epistemology, and philosophy of religion.
+I am currently teaching Reason and Religion, Environmental Ethics, and an interdisciplinary course, First Year Seminar: Critical Thinking.
+In Spring, I will teach World Philosophy and Philosophy of Death and Dying.

 Discussion Group at the Center for Philosophy of Religion at the University of Notre Dame (Invited), April 5, 2019.

 University of Illinois at Urbana-Champaign History and Philosophy Convocation: Invited Speaker, May 11, 2019.

 Logos Conference: Chair for ‘Reconciliation and the Jewish Question, or Is Reconciliation Good for the Jews?’ by Amy-Jill Levine, June 8, 2019.